 Think About Maintenance

-The trends prove that people are considering maintenance before incorporating water features, especially as opposed to fifteen years ago.
+When considering your backyard water features, you need to also account for your water feature or pool maintenance.
+The trends prove that people are considering maintenance before incorporating water features, especially compared to fifteen years ago.

-Diesburg says, “There was a time years ago when people wanted naturalistic water features (pools, streams, falls), but they realized how much maintenance is required.
+Diesburg says, “There was a time years ago when people wanted naturalistic water features (pools, streams, falls), but they realized how much maintenance costs accumulate for the upkeep of these types of backyard water features.
 Cleaner, contemporary styles are trending because they are much easier to maintain.”

 Determine the Design

-“Pools, spas and water features become the crown jewel of the landscape.
+“Pools, spas, and water features become the crown jewel of the landscape.
 We start by talking about the functionality and also make suggestions based on where you live.
-For example, in Evergreen, we can take advantage of the grade versus Cherry Creek; we like to complement the contemporary or transitional architecture with more modern styles,” says Diesburg.
+For example, in Evergreen, we can take advantage of the grade versus Cherry Creek; we like to compliment the contemporary or transitional architecture with more modern styles,” says Diesburg.